Ethan-Hill/DiscordBotJs/README.md

 1) Open the terminal within the bot directory.

+2) Change the bot token in config.

-2) Type "node bot.js"
+3) Type "node bot.js"

-3) The terminal should tell you that it is logged in!
+4) The terminal should tell you that it is logged in!